British Baptist Historians 3: Karen E. Smith

 ‘Female Education’ among Baptists in the Eighteenth Century: Martha (Smith) Trinder (1736–1790) and Henrietta Neale (1752–1802)’, Baptist Quarterly 48.4 (2017)

-‘Baptists at Home’ in Stephen Copson and Peter Morden (eds.), Challenge and Change: English Baptist Life in the Eighteenth Century (Baptist Historical Society, 2017)
+‘Baptists at Home’ in Challenge and Change: English Baptist Life in the Eighteenth Century edited Stephen Copson and Peter Morden (Baptist Historical Society, 2017)

 ‘”Holy Living and Holy Dying”: The Response of some British Baptist Women to “Come Out” of the World’ in Come Out from Among Them, and Be Ye Separate, Saith the Lord: Separationism and the Believers’ Church Tradition edited by Evan L. Colford (Pickwick, 2019)